-Richard Fox is Head of Kingsley Napley's Employment practice.
-He is known for his straightforward commercial advice and vast knowledge and experience of employment matters, particularly those that involve litigation or the prospect of litigation through the Employment Tribunals and the Courts.
+Richard Fox is a Senior Partner and Head of Kingsley Napley's Employment practice.
+He is known for his straightforward commercial advice and his vast knowledge and experience of employment matters, particularly those that involve litigation or the prospect of litigation through the Employment Tribunals and the Courts.
 Richard graduated from Manchester University in 1983, qualified with the firm in 1986 and became a partner four years later in 1990.
 He set up Kingsley Napley’s Employment Department in 1997.

-Richard acts for corporates, organisations and high profile individuals in relation to the full range of employment matters and specifically focuses on confidentiality and restrictive covenants including related litigation, executive pay, bonuses and severance arrangements, unfair dismissal, discrimination and whistleblowing, business reorganisation and redundancy.
+Richard acts for corporates, organisations and high profile individuals in relation to the full range of employment matters with a specific focus on confidentiality and restrictive covenants including related litigation, executive pay, bonus and severance arrangements, unfair dismissal, discrimination and whistleblowing, business reorganisation and redundancy.
 Richard also has a particular interest in advising US corporates and LLP's operating in the UK.

-Richard is Chair of the Employment Lawyers Association (ELA) and was previously Deputy Chair of ELA and Chair of ELA's Legislative and Policy Sub-Committee, which is the committee responsible for responding to the Government on all consultation papers relating to proposed new legislation on employment matters.
-Formerly, Richard was President of the London Solicitors' Litigation Association (2000 to 2002) having been its Hon Secretary for many years.
+Richard served as Chair of the Employment Lawyers Association (ELA) from 2012 to 2014, was Deputy Chair 2010 to 2012 and was Chair of ELA’s Legislative & Policy Committee (the Committee responsible for responding to the Government on all consultation papers relating to proposed new legislation on employment matters) between 2008 and 2010.
+Richard was previously President of the London Solicitors Litigation Association (2000 to 2002) having been its Hon Secretary for many years.

-Richard has published many articles and has lectured on employment and litigation topics of all kinds including Employment Tribunal Reform and Dispute Resolution procedure, Flexibility at Work, Race Discrimination, Parental Leave, Search Orders, E-mail Policies, Blogging and Conditional/Contingency Fees.
-He has been appointed by the High Court on a number of occasions for the purposes of supervising the execution of search orders (and thereafter to report to the High Court).
+Richard has published numerous articles, and given many lectures on employment topics of all kinds, including Employment Tribunal Reform and dispute resolution procedure, flexible working, race discrimination, e-mail policies, social media, conditional/contingency fees and search orders.
+He has been appointed by the High Court on a number of occasions to supervise the execution of search orders, having obtained and defended search orders many times in the past.

-- "possesses wide-ranging employment expertise, although he has a particular talent for dealing with employment fraud issues" (Chambers UK, 2012).
+"possesses wide-ranging employment expertise, although he has a particular talent for dealing with employment fraud issues"

-- "gave far more than was required to assisting [us] and we really appreciated your understanding of our position" (client)
+"gave far more than was required to assisting [us] and we really appreciated your understanding of our position"

-- "is lauded for his "commitment and speedy, commercial solutions."
-(Chambers UK, 2011)
+"is lauded for his "commitment and speedy, commercial solutions."

 Publications and Media Appearances

-Richard has been quoted extensively in the national and employment press over many years, particularly in relation to dispute resolution reform (particularly in relation to the rule of the Employment Tribunals), Search Orders (previously known as Anton Piller Orders), Age Discrimination, and the role of ACAS.
+Richard has been quoted extensively in the national and employment press over many years, particularly in relation to employment law reform and the role of ACAS and the Employment Tribunals in the resolution of disputes in the workplace.